Charging Costs

 What Does It Actually Cost to Charge an EV?

 You hear "EVs are cheaper to run," but what does that look like in real numbers?
-The answer depends on where you charge.
+The answer depends almost entirely on where you charge.
 Home charging is the cheapest option by far, public fast charging costs more, and both still beat gasoline for most drivers.
+The difference between home and public charging is bigger than most people expect.
 Here are the actual figures.

 Home Charging Costs